sbslee/fuc/docs/cli.rst

      -h, --help  Show this help message and exit.
      --force     Force to overwrite the index file if it is already present.

-   [Example] Index a compressed VCF file.
+   [Example] Index a compressed VCF file:
      $ fuc vcf-index in.vcf.gz

-   [Example] Index an uncompressed VCF file.
-Will create a compressed file first.
+   [Example] Index an uncompressed VCF file (will create a compressed VCF first):
      $ fuc vcf-index in.vcf

 vcf-merge